Costa Rica is a charming central American country with great weather, jungles, a beautiful landscape, and amazing surf.

 When to Visit Cahuita

 Costa Rica has two very contrasting seasons, wet and dry.
-For the most part, Costa Rica’s wet season is from May to November and the dry season is from December to April, this is mainly for the Pacific side that tends to be more popular.
+For the most part, Costa Rica’s wet season is from May to November and the dry season is from December to April, this is mainly for the Pacific side which tends to be more popular.

 However, Cahuita is a little different in the sense, it can make for the perfect destination when the Pacific side of Costa Rica is too rainy.
 Typically September and October and usually receive more rain when the Pacific side is dry.